SystemsApproach/ops/intro.rst

 A physical cloud cluster is then constructed with the hardware building blocks arranged as shown in :numref:`Figure %s <fig-hw>`: one or more racks of servers connected by a leaf-spine switching fabric.
-(The servers are shown above the switching fabric to emphasize that software running on the servers controls the switches.)
-The figure also includes the assumed low-level software components described in the subsections that follow.
+The servers are shown above the switching fabric to emphasize that software running on the servers controls the switches.

 .. _fig-hw:
 .. figure:: figures/Slide1.png